 6. Don't become your own worst critic

 Dealing with your problems by learning to laugh at yourself can be amazingly positive for your mental health.
 But if you're struggling with depression or panic attacks, it's important to realize that serious issues sometimes require a more serious approach.

 Everyone has an inner critic.
 It’s the nagging, negative voice in your head telling you that you’re a terrible person and that you don’t deserve to be happy.
 No matter how good or proficient you actually are, the self-doubting voice inside your mind will find a way to critique your capabilities.

 You must prevent yourself from becoming your own worst critic.
-Even if you are criticizing yourself in a humurous way, you’re still allowing the negative voice inside your head to control your mind.
+Even if you are criticizing yourself in a humorous way, you're still allowing the negative voice inside your head to control your mind.

 Here's an article dedicated to how to stop negative thinking.

-Laughther is one of the best remedies in life.
-So if you’ve got nothing to laugh about, maybe it’s a good idea to laugh at yourself.
-This not only helps you accept and acknowledge your situation, it also keeps you humble and helps you maintain a positive attitude.
+Laughter is one of the best remedies in life.
+So if you've got nothing to laugh about, maybe it's a good idea to laugh at yourself.
+This not only helps you accept and acknowledge your situation, but it also keeps you humble and helps you maintain a positive attitude.